Monthly Cash Flow Worksheet

 Monthly Cash Flowfor Excel

-This worksheet was created for use in a book about personal finance and getting free from debt (a work in progress).
+This worksheet was created for use in a book about personal finance and getting free from debt.
 It includes a fairly comprehensive set of expense categories and was designed to be easy to understand and simple to customize.
 It's mainly for people who don't already use Quicken (you can generate a report like this from Quicken very easily via the Reports menu).

 Although there are some really cool things that can be done with Excel to make this worksheet more useful, I have intentionally kept this template simple.
 Quicken is my personal tool of choice when it comes to personal money management.
 If you want to use a free spreadsheet with the ability to enter transactions in account registers like you do in Quicken, you can try the Money Management Template.

 Keep in mind that spreadsheets allow you to make more mistakes than software like Quicken, because spreadsheets use formulas and calculations that you may mess up by accident.

 You can edit the labels for the various categories in column B as needed.
 You may want to add more specific categories or delete some you don't need.
 Do this by inserting or deleting entire rows.
 When inserting rows, make sure to copy the formulas in the Total and Average columns.

 The formulas used for the column totals are set up to make it easy to add and delete rows without messing up the template, as long as you insert new rows within the range of rows referenced by the totals.
 You should still verify the formulas used for the Totals if you insert rows.